-COVID Guidance: While we will post information related to the contemporary situation on campus, you are encouraged to stay up-to-date on the latest news as related to the student experience at https://coronavirus.utexas.edu/students.
-To help keep everyone at UT and in our community safe, it is critical that students report COVID-19 symptoms and testing, regardless of test results, to University Health Services, and faculty and staff report to the HealthPoint Occupational Health Program (OHP) as soon as possible.
-Please see this link to understand what needs to be reported.
-In addition, to help understand what to do if a fellow student in the class (or the instructor or TA) tests positive for COVID, see this University Health Services link.
+To help keep everyone at UT and in our community safe, it is critical that students report COVID-19 symptoms and testing to University Health Services, and faculty and staff report to the HealthPoint Occupational Health Program (OHP) as soon as possible.
+To help understand what to do if a fellow student in the class (or the instructor or TA) tests positive for COVID, see this University Health Services link.